 More and more debtors are becoming tired of the hassles they face when trying to modify their mortgage and more of them are deciding to file bankruptcy and walk away.

-Below are a few things you should know before you walk away from your mortgage after filing bankruptcy:
+Things you should know before you walk away from your mortgage:

 - There are no free rides.
 Even if you file bankruptcy, you will not be able to remain in your home without paying the mortgage.
 If you want to keep your home and have the income to do so, bankruptcy can provide you with an opportunity to work out a deal with your mortgage lender; but if you cannot pay, you will eventually need to surrender the home to the mortgage lender, even if you file bankruptcy.